 The idea is to use your non-grooming hand in support of the on-going action.

-You can groom some areas easily because your skin is already held tight to whatever is beneath.
+You can groom some areas easily because your skin is already held tight to whatever is beneath it.

-But if you try to groom areas where it is loose or where it covers a thick layer of fat, you will find that the skin’s flexibility prevents proper grooming.
+However, when you try to groom regions where the skin is loose or where it covers a thick layer of fat; you will find that the skin’s flexibility prevents proper grooming.

 Your nail caves into the skin as it moves along with it.